 Our session at Build 2014: Using Orleans to Build Halo 4’s Distributed Cloud Services in Azure

 A Framework for Cloud Computing

-Orleans is a project in the eXtreme Computing Group to simplify client + cloud programming.
+Orleans is a project to simplify development of scalable cloud services.

 - Sergey Bykov, Alan Geller, Gabriel Kliot, James Larus, Ravi Pandya, and Jorgen Thelin, Orleans: Cloud Computing for Everyone, in ACM Symposium on Cloud Computing (SOCC 2011), ACM, October 2011